MicrosoftDocs/azure-ai-docs/articles/search/vector-search-how-to-configure-compression-storage.md

 ## Example: vector size by vector compression technique

-[Code sample: Vector quantization and storage options using Python](https://github.com/Azure/azure-search-vector-samples/blob/main/demo-python/code/vector-quantization-and-storage/README.md) provides Python code that demonstrates quantization, [narrow data types](vector-search-how-to-assign-narrow-data-types.md), and use of the [stored property](vector-search-how-to-storage-options.md).
+[Code sample: Vector quantization and storage options using Python](https://github.com/Azure/azure-search-vector-samples/blob/main/demo-python/code/vector-quantization-and-storage/README.md) is a Python code sample that creates multiple search indexes that vary by their use of vector storage quantization, [narrow data types](vector-search-how-to-assign-narrow-data-types.md), and [storage properties](vector-search-how-to-storage-options.md).

 This code creates and compares storage and vector index size for each vector storage optimization option.
-From these results, you can see that quantization reduces vector size the most, but the greatest storage savings are achieved if you use multiple options.
+From these results, you can see that [quantization](vector-search-how-to-quantization.md) reduces vector size the most, but the greatest storage savings are achieved if you use multiple options.

 | Index name | Storage size | Vector size |
 |------------|--------------|-------------|